BEFORE YOU GO

 Half board normally includes evening dinner and breakfast.

+Half-board normally includes evening dinner and breakfast.
 We make group bookings in hotels.
-In some hotels this will mean a set menu at a fixed time for dinner with no or limited choice, so please make sure we are aware of any special dietary requirements.
+Unless a hotel insists on it, we do not reserve tables for Preferred Travel groups at dinner.
+On the coast in Spain and Portugal, dinner is normally buffet-style with flexible seating and timing.
+In some hotels, there will be a set menu at a fixed time for the group at dinner with no or limited choice and fixed seating.
+Where there is a limited choice, you may be asked to pre-order courses at breakfast time for that evening.
+This arrangement is quite common in Italy and in city hotels in Spain, so please make sure we are aware of any special dietary requirements.
 Where house wine is included with dinner, this will be limited in colour, type and quantity by the hotel!

 WHAT ARE HOTEL CHECK-IN AND CHECK-OUT TIMES?